Corentin Moutet: 2022: US Open fourth round, FFT expulsion, top 60 debut

 On November 1, right after his first round match win against Borna Coric at the 2022 Rolex Paris Masters, he was expelled from the Federation of French Tennis (FFT) due to repeated bad behavior.
 He won his second round match defeating world No. 13 and 12th seed Cameron Norrie a match that finished at 3:03 AM, the latest ever match finish in Paris Bercy.
-As a result he moved to a new career-high ranking of world No. 51.
 He lost to Stefanos Tsitsipas in straight sets.
+As a result, he moved to a new career-high ranking of world No. 51 on 7 November 2022.

+2023: Out of Top 100

+As a result of break due to a wrist surgery in January 2023, and multiple first round losses, including at the 2023 US Open, Moutet dropped out of the Top 100 in September 2023.
+In November, he won his first Challenger title in more than a year at the 2023 HPP Open in Helsinki, defeating Sumit Nagal in the final.